NHSDigital/nhs-notify-web-cms/README.md

 ![alt text](assets/img/image-6.png)

-- click the green "Play" button to the left of where it says `Attatch (NHS Notify`
+- click the green "Play" button to the left of where it says `Attach (NHS Notify`

 ![alt text](assets/img/image-7.png)